Channel induced dynamics of quantum information in mixed state free QFTs: Introduction

 \section{Introduction}

-Gaussian Quantum Information (QI) -- a subfield of Continuous Variable QI gained much attention in the recent years.
-The potential of this framework lies in the fact that experimental realizations of such states and ways of manipulation thereof are readily available and, furthermore, the mathematical formulation of Gaussian states is compendious and robust \cite{Adesso_2014}.
-Gaussian states, although elements of infinite-dimensional Hilbert spaces, can be expressed in terms of finite-dimensional mathematical objects: a covariance matrix and a vector of first moments that together contain all the information about the system \cite{RevModPhys.84.621}.
+Gaussian states, although elements of infinite-dimensional Hilbert spaces, can be expressed in terms of finite-dimensional mathematical objects: a covariance matrix and a vector of first moments that together contain all the information about the system \cite{Adesso_2014,RevModPhys.84.621}.
 Such a description of complex systems in terms of numerable quantities allows us to study universal quantum information features of states that possess direct relevance for holography.
-This valuable connection between Gaussian QI and holography was already explored in \cite{Chapman_2019}, in which authors simulated the growth of entanglement entropy and complexity for the Thermofield Double State (TFD).
+This valuable connection between Gaussian Quantum Information (QI) and holography was already explored in \cite{Chapman_2019}, in which the authors simulated the growth of entanglement entropy and complexity for the Thermofield Double State (TFD).

-To analyse dynamics in Quantum Field Theories (QFTs), as well as in holography, it is necessary to consider excitations.
+To analyze the dynamics in Quantum Field Theories (QFTs), as well as in holography, it is necessary to consider excitations.
 These have been investigated in the context of quantum quenches in Conformal Field Theories (CFTs) \cite{Calabrese:2005in, Calabrese:2016xau} and their holographic duals \cite{Maldacena_2003,Nozaki:2013wia, holography8,holography9}.
-From a QI perspective, we can treat excitations as quantum channels.
+From the QI perspective, we can treat excitations as quantum channels.
 Accordingly, the main objective of this work is to take such an operational approach and examine situations where quantum channels are applied to regularized free QFTs.